erikglee/hbcd_qmri_postproc/docs/source/installation.rst

 Installation
 ============

-The intended use of this pipeline is through the use of a Singularity/Docker image.
-The image can be built using the Dockerfile found in the repository, or it can be pulled from DockerHub as a singularity using the following command: ::
+The intended use of this pipeline is through the use of a `Singularity <https://docs.sylabs.io/guides/3.7/user-guide/index.html>`_  or `Docker <https://docs.docker.com/get-started/>`_ image.
+The image can be built using the Dockerfile found in the `repository <https://github.com/erikglee/HBCD_SYMRI_POSTPROC>`_, or it can be pulled from DockerHub as a singularity using the following command: ::

         singularity pull docker://dcanumn/hbcd_symri_postproc:<version_num>